pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

 The following class allows control over **Server** services.

+.. method:: service.start()

+    Starts the service if not already started.

+.. method:: service.stop()

+    Stops the service if previously started.

 .. method:: service.characteristic(uuid, \*, permissions, properties, value)

     Creates a new characteristic on the service.
 Returns an object of the class ``GATTSCharacteristic``.